Philipp Sandner: Research and teaching

-Sandner conducts research particularly in the areas of blockchain technology, Bitcoin, crypto assets, Decentralized Finance (DeFi), distributed ledger technology (DLT), digital programmable euro, stablecoins, and digital securities.
-He continues to deal with corporate entrepreneurship, digital transformation (such as by fintech start-ups), strategic innovation, financing of start-ups (by means of strategic investors, business angels and venture capital, etc.) and intellectual property rights, for example.
+Sandner conducted research particularly in the areas of blockchain technology, Bitcoin, crypto assets, Decentralized Finance (DeFi), distributed ledger technology (DLT), digital programmable euro, stablecoins, and digital securities.
+He continued to deal with corporate entrepreneurship, digital transformation (such as by fintech start-ups), strategic innovation, financing of start-ups (by means of strategic investors, business angels and venture capital, etc.) and intellectual property rights, for example.

-He has received several scholarships and best paper awards.
-His research work has been published in international journals such as the Journal of Marketing, Administrative Science Quarterly, Research Policy, the Journal of Marketing Research and the Journal of Business Venturing.
+Sandner received several scholarships and best paper awards.
+His research work was published in international journals such as the Journal of Marketing, Administrative Science Quarterly, Research Policy, the Journal of Marketing Research and the Journal of Business Venturing.
 Topics covered by his teaching including digitisation, entrepreneurship, innovation management and intellectual property rights.